praveensiddu/aws/lamp/README.md

 [phyMyAdmin](https://www.phpmyadmin.net/) is a web-based database management tool that you can use to view and edit the MySQL databases on your EC2 instance
 - wget https://raw.githubusercontent.com/praveensiddu/aws/main/lamp/phpAdmin-install-config.sh
 - bash phpAdmin-install-config.sh
-- access phpAdmin page http://yourdomain/phpMyAdmin/ and make you you can login as admin
+- access phpAdmin page http://yourdomain/phpMyAdmin/ and make sure you can login as root.
+TBD do not allow remote login to root
 - http://yourdomain/phpMyAdmin/setup click on download to do any further configuration
-> Note of thanks.
-This README.md was edited using https://stackedit.io/app#.